 To an Island or a Lido

 There are four islands in Lake Zurich.
-The tiny islands of Lützelau and Ufenau, with its St. Peter and Paul parish church, and Staffa Island, are particularly worthy of note.
+The tiny islands of Lützelau and Ufnau, with its St. Peter and Paul parish church, and Saffa Island, are particularly worthy of note.
 The last of these is connected to the mainland by a short footbridge and is a popular place to visit.

 In summer, Lake Zurich is a paradise for bathers.
 The outdoor bathing facilities in Wollishofen, Mythenquai, Enge, Utoquai, and Tiefenbrunnen are very well frequented in the bathing season – but there are still plenty of other spots along the lake to take a refreshing dip.